Python-for-geo-people/Exercise-1/README.md

 # Exercise 1: Creating a GitHub account and using the cloud
 The exercise for this week should be pretty simple and comprises two parts.
 First, you need to go to [GitHub.com](https://www.github.com) and create an account.
-Second, you need to go through the practice of creating a computer instance, connecting to it, opening an IPython interpreter window, and destroying the instance.
+Second, you need to go through the process of using one of the cloud computers from start to finish.
 Both tasks are described below, as well as what you need to submit for each task.

 ## Create a GitHub.com account
 The process for creating a [GitHub.com](https://www.github.com) account is straightforward.